 To increase your conversion rate, you not only need to gather leads but also nurture them through your sales pipeline.
 Google Sheets is the simplest and most affordable option when you don’t have any other specialized tools or platforms.

-You can create a spreadsheet and customize it to your liking with the fields you need to properly manage your leads with a lightweight CRM.
+With Google Sheets, you can create spreadsheets and customize them to your liking with the fields you require to manage your leads properly.

 And when you combine your lead management with some of the data analysis tools mentioned earlier, you can get rich insights into where your leads are coming from and how well they convert.

 Your offering needs to align with what your customers want and expect.
 As such, you need to understand your customers, their challenges, and their needs.
 One of the best ways to do this is by using regular customer surveys to get feedback.

 And here, Google Sheets can be a powerful data-gathering tool because it integrates fully with Google Forms.

 You can create customer surveys and questionnaires with the relevant questions and analyze the responses in Google Sheets.
 You’ll learn where you need to improve, and you can even start deeper conversations with customers if you turn your Google Sheets into a REST API.

 7. Organize Your Marketing Campaigns with Google Sheets

 You need effective marketing to generate awareness and increase your sales.
 Normally, you’d have to use complex and expensive tools.
 But if you’re not afraid to roll up your sleeves, you can use the free templates to manage every aspect of your campaigns.

 For example, you can use Google Sheets to: